telecmi/piopiy_node/README.md

 ---

-Sure, let's focus specifically on the PCMO (Piopiy Call Management Object) aspect of the `call()` method.
-Here's an explanation centered around PCMO, detailing its purpose, how to use it, and the relevant parameters:

----

 ## PCMO (Piopiy Call Management Object)

 The PCMO is a powerful tool that enables you to define specific actions to be executed during a call.
 These actions can include playing audio files, collecting user input, speaking text, and more.